-If you’re hosting a website from your computer, every change you make will propagate immediately.
-In fact, if you’re reading a website you own, the Beaker Browser allows your webiste to change its own source code.
-You can easily fork someone’s website and host your version of it.
+If you’re hosting a website from your computer, every change you make will propagate automatically.
+In fact, if you’re reading a website you own, the Beaker Browser has APIs that allow your webiste to change its own source code.
+You can also fork someone’s website and host your version of it.

 If you were building Twitter in this fashion, your tweets could be a JSON file in the website’s archive.
 Each tweet would be appended to the list of tweets.
 If someone has access to your website, they can take your JSON file, merge it with theirs and create a feed.
 You can take a group of people writing to their own archive and merge all their tweets in your feed.

 This is how Rotonde works: everyone has a feed and a link to the feeds they follow.
 When you write something on this network it will update a file on your computer.
 When you follow someone, you use their website’s address to find their feed and display it.